ccin2p3/puppet-riemann/README.md

 #### Parameters

 * `stream` string describing stream to subscribe to.
-All publishers having the equivalent (riemann::stream::publish)[#define-riemann-stream-publish] counterpart will send events to us
+All publishers having the equivalent [riemann::stream::publish](#define-riemannstreampublish) counterpart will forward events to us
-* `streams` as usual
+* `streams` string describing streams corresponding to the publishing side
-* `batch` string describing batch properties.
-See [riemann.io/api/batching].
-Defaults too '200 1' *i.e.* batches of 200 events maximum or 1 second maximum.
+* `batch` string describing [batching](http://riemann.io/api/riemann.streams.html#var-batch) properties.
+Defaults too `'200 1'` *i.e.* send batches of events once either 200 events have accumulated or 1 second has passed.
-* `async_queue_options` hash describing the options of the async-queue which will be set up on the remote riemann instance.
+* `async_queue_options` hash describing the options of the [async-queue](http://riemann.io/api/riemann.config.html#var-async-queue%21) which will be set up on the remote riemann instance.
 Defaults to `{':core-pool-size' => '4',':max-pool-size'=>'128',':queue-size'=>'1000'}`

 #### Example